racket/racket/build.md

   Variants](#2-distributing-racket-variants) for more instructions.

 * **In-place Racket on Chez Scheme build** — This mode builds using Chez Scheme via `make cs`.
-Unless you use various options described in [More Instructions: Building Racket on Chez Scheme](#16-more-instructions-building-racket-on-chez-scheme), this process downloads Chez Scheme from GitHub, builds a traditional `racket` with minimal packages, builds Chez Scheme, and then builds Racket on Chez Scheme using Racket and Chez Scheme.
+Chez Scheme is itself built from a subtree of the Racket source repository.
 Final executables with names that end in `cs` or `CS` are the Racket on Chez Scheme variants.

 ### 1.3.
 Quick Instructions: In-Place Build